stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

   are typechecked.
 Typechecking means that the LHS and RHS of a rule are typechecked, and must have the same type.

-Then GHC user guide goes on to explain what rewrite rules actually do (I have edited it a bit):
+The GHC user guide then goes on to explain what rewrite rules actually do (I have edited it a bit):

 > GHC uses a very simple, syntactic, matching algorithm for matching a rule